elypia/elypiai/README.md

 ### Extension
-Extensions are a way to add additional functionality to wrappers generically, so once a extension is made it can be used by any wrapper.
+Extensions are a way to add additional functionality to wrappers generically, so once an extension is made it can be used by any wrapper.
 The best example of this is the RedisExtension which takes a time-to-live and caches responses for the specified time.
 This is great for cross-application caching and can massively save bandwidth and reduce API calls.